maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

-If you wish to use decorators when using options-based service registration as described above, it is possible to use the `Decorators.ServiceRegistrationOptionsExtensions.UseDecoratorServiceRegistrar` extension method which can apply decorator options to all classes that are registered using the provided `ServiceTypeProvider` implementations.
+If you wish to use decorators when using options-based service registration as described above, it is possible to use the `Decorators.ServiceRegistrationOptionsExtensions.UseDecoratorServiceRegistrar` extension method which can apply decorator options to all classes that are registered using the provided `ServiceRegistrationProvider` methods.

 The `Decorators.IDecorator` interface has three methods: